NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 Hyperoptimization algorithm
 ---------------------------

-The main advantanges of the points presented above consists in the possibility to test several models in a fraction of time in comparison to the `nnfit` framework.
+The main advantages of the points presented above consists in the possibility to test several models in a fraction of time in comparison to the `nnfit` framework.

 This is of key importance for a proper hyper-parameter scan where everything is potentially interconnected.